Guide

 The tool-use pattern — define tools, let the LLM decide when to call them — is now supported by every major provider: OpenAI's function calling API (June 2023), Anthropic's tool use API (April 2024), and Google's function calling in Gemini (December 2023).
 The interface differs slightly, but the core loop is identical: send tool definitions, receive tool calls, return results.

-Email and calendar are the same idea.
+Email and calendar are natural fits for this pattern.
 Your agent needs to read messages, send replies, check availability, create events.
-You could build API clients, manage OAuth tokens, and handle Gmail vs Outlook vs Exchange vs Yahoo vs iCloud vs IMAP — roughly ~300 lines of boilerplate for token management alone if you roll a custom Gmail OAuth integration.
-Or you could run nylas email list and nylas calendar events list from your tool handlers: one subprocess call per tool.
+A custom Gmail OAuth integration requires roughly 300 lines of boilerplate just for token management.
+The Nylas CLI eliminates that: run nylas email list or nylas calendar events list from your tool handlers with one subprocess call per tool, and get back JSON covering Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.

 1. Install and authenticate